Confidence intervals for the random forest generalization error: Random forests and the generalization error

 such that its pairs, given some distribution function $F$ living in a potentially large nonparametric family, are conditionally independent and identically distributed, each of them having distribution $F$.
 Each sequence element assumes values in $\mathbb{R}^p\times\mathscr{Y}$, in such a way that in regression contexts $\mathscr{Y}$ is the real line, while in classification problems $\mathscr{Y}$ is a set of class labels $\{1,2,\dots,L\}$.
 In what follows, to simplify our discussion, we begin by considering the regression case, subsequently describing at the end of the section how the results apply in the classification setting.

+The Classification and Regression Trees (CART) algorithm, developed in the 1980's by Breiman et al. \cite{cart}, recursively partitions the space of predictor variables, greedily looking for splits in the training data which minimize a specified cost function.

-Suppose that we resample an observed training set of size $n$, drawing $n$ observations uniformly with replacement, and that using this bootstrap sample \cite{efron} we train a tall regression tree using the CART algorithm \cite{cart}.
-Repeating this process $B$ times, we have the regression trees $\hat{\psi}_{(1)},\dots,\hat{\psi}_{(B)}$, which are averaged to produce the aggregated regression function
+Suppose that we resample a training set of size $n$, drawing $n$ observations uniformly with replacement, and that using this bootstrap sample \cite{efron} we train a tall regression tree using the CART algorithm.
+Repeating this process $B$ times, we have the regression trees $\hat{\psi}^{(1)},\dots,\hat{\psi}^{(B)}$, which are averaged to produce the aggregated regression function

 This general aggregation process of regression functions trained from bootstrap samples, known as bagging \cite{breimanBAG}, was further optimized by Breiman by uniformly drawing without replacement a random subset of $\texttt{mtry}\leq p$ predictors when deciding each split of each regression tree in the ensemble, resulting in the definition of a random forest \cite{breimanRF}.